 Invoked in Iron Claw which actually has a mechanic where dealing more damage to an enemy than it takes to kill them has an effect on game play.
-Specifically, nearby allies become afraid, there's not enough of the body left for any Necromancy spell that requires a body to work on them, and the game's only true resurrection spell can still revive them, but is unable to completely restore them from their severe mutilation and leaves them permanently disfigured.
+Specifically, nearby allies become afraid, there's not enough of the body left for any Necromancy spell that requires a body to work on them, and even the game's only true resurrection spell - while it can still revive them - is unable to completely restore them from their severe mutilation and leaves them permanently disfigured.

 In many card games, some players will wipe out the opponent’s entire defense, drain his lifepoints to bare minimal, and then summon a full fleet of powered up monsters to wipe out what little the opponent has left, despite the fact even one of them could wipe out the remaining life points 10x over.
 Many gamers refer to this strategy as an Onslaught.

 "The Book of Vile Darkness" has a particularly vicious spell: Apocalypse from the Sky.
 The damage per square foot isn't stunning by the standards of 9th-level spells, but the blast radius is ten miles per caster level.
 According to the description, the spell ''typically levels forests, sends mountains tumbling, and wipes out entire populations of living creatures."